 Perform a VA/PT on your local Wi-Fi network and try automated attacks with NetStumbler and Kismat to gather information wireless network and try attacks like CowPatty and Airsnort.
-Further execute aircrackng to simulate attacks 802.11 WEP and WPA-PSK keys for auditing wireless networks and performing airodump, aircrack, airmon, airbase, aireplay and airtun using Kali 2.0 (Sana) Linux.
+Further execute aircracking to simulate attacks 802.11 WEP and WPA-PSK keys for auditing wireless networks and performing airodump, aircrack, airmon, airbase, aireplay and airtun using Kali 2.0 (Sana) Linux.
 Attempt a Wi-Fi sniffing to gather location data which can be used to identify device parameters of wireless communication devices.

-Experiment No. 8: Reverse Engineering Lab
+Experiment No. 8: Exploiting the vulnerabilities on a system